How Much Does a Standby Generator Cost to Install?

 • Air conditioner

-Most of these circuits do not require a large amount of power to keep them operational, but it’s important to consider the sum total of each of these loads when sizing a standby system, especially high energy circuits like ovens, clothes dryers, and air conditioners.
+Most of these circuits do not require a large amount of power to keep them operational, but it’s important to consider the sum total of each of these loads when sizing a backup generator system, especially high energy circuits like ovens, clothes dryers, and air conditioners.

 The table below provides estimated wattage of various electrical appliances in most homes: